brendenwest/it122/1_intro_to_node/notes.rst

 Basic Routes
 ####
-Your web server can return different responses for different types of requests.
-Requests are usually handled by a dedicated url (aka **route**).
+Your web server can return different responses for different types of requests, using dedicated urls (aka **route**).

-For example, this script sends different responses based on the url property of the request object:
+For example, this script returns different responses to the client based on the request's **url** property:

 ::